ajyanand/scripts/README.md

 # scripts
 scripts + config files

+# Clone All Repositories
+Used to clone all the code repositories under a github user or organization.

+Run cloneAllUserRepos.bash in the directory you want to clone all the repositories of the github user or organization you want to clone from.

+#Update All Repositories
+run updateAllReposSubdir.bash in the parent directory to recursively git pull all of the subdirectories

 # Windows Setup
 To run bash on windows: use Windows subsystem for linux (https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password)
 Install Ubuntu on WSL throught terminal